-Professional Doctorate of DesignThe Doctorate of Design (DDes) is a three-year, full-time, non-residential degree aimed at mid-career (10 years or more) working design professionals who wish to redirect their ways of working toward more innovative and responsible practices.
+Professional Doctorate of DesignThe Doctor of Design (DDes) is a three-year, full-time, non-residential degree aimed at mid-career (10 years or more) working design professionals who wish to redirect their ways of working toward more innovative and responsible practices.
 The program format—distance learning with intensive residential components—makes it possible for professional designers to undertake doctoral studies while continuing employment.
 This type of research enables candidates to reinvent their own practice as well as further the discipline through the generation of shareable knowledge about innovative design practices.
 Only US citizens are eligible to apply.

 The Doctor of Philosophy in Design (PhD) degree is a four-year residential full time program.
 The PhD is more appropriate for candidates with a Masters level design degree, who wish to become design academics or applied research leaders in design practice.
 The PhD in Design aims to generate new knowledge about the nature of design and designing, especially in relation to the role of designers in transitioning our societies toward more sustainable futures.

 Students in this program will develop and synthesize skills including draping, flat patterning, tailoring, costume history, fabric dyeing painting and manipulation, millinery, costume management, and design while exploring related fields of personal interest.
 These skills will allow the student to become the flexible and collaborative individuals who organize and create clothing and accessories for use in theatrical, film, television, and non-traditional applications.
 Classroom projects are complemented with practical production experience.

 This program allows the student to cultivate skills in the areas of design for the performing arts, from traditional live theatre to film, television, industrial presentations, educational programs and interactive computer programs.
 The program’s five focal areas are scenery, costumes, lighting, sound and media design.
 A student must concentrate in one area of these components (exceptionally experienced students may be able to concentrate in two); however, students achieve a familiarity in all four design areas.
 Courses in theatre history, criticism and theory provide a foundation for the training, and classroom projects are complemented with practical production experience.